Back to the blog

 Solution:

-• Study the theoretical soundness of your gambit
+• Analyze the soundness of your gambit theoretically

-• Choose gambits that have at least some positional merit
+• Pick gambits that have at least some positional justification

-• Be willing to switch if your favorite line is too risky
+• Don’t be afraid to move on if your favorite line is too risky

 Example:

-Many players think once the opening is over, their job is done.
-They’ve sacrificed and attacked — but when the smoke clears and no mate appears, they’re left worse in a simplified position.
+When the opening is finished, many players believe their work is done.
+They’ve given, fought — but when the smoke sinks and no mate arrives, they are only worse off in a simplified position.

 Why It’s a Problem: